 We looked to the experts and took our lead from the Master Tea Blenders at Bewley’s Tea.

 Boil some fresh water then use a little to warm the teapot and also your cup.
 After a minute or so, strain the water off into the sink.

 Pop your teabags into the teapot – how many is up to you but one per cup is recommended.
 (We'd say 3 bags to my 4-6 cup pot)

-Add freshly boiled water straight away, then let the leaves infuse for 3-5 minutes.
+Add freshly boiled water immediately, then let the leaves infuse for 3-5 minutes.

-Remove the teabag, give the tea a quick stir, offer the first draw to whoever takes their tea light, add some milk, sit back, sip and enjoy!
+Remove the teabag, give the tea a quick stir, and offer the first draw to whoever takes their tea light.
+Add some milk, sit back, sip and enjoy!